Battle of Deputy's Pass: The battle

 The English army stretched out in a column; in the lead was the van, then the baggage, followed by the battle and then the rear.
 Captain Atherton, the Sergeant-Major of the army, had little doubt that the weight of any Irish attack would fall on the rear of the column.
 Thus, the horse (cavalry) were placed at the rear.
 The army had marched little over a mile before the Irish shot (musketeers and caliver-men) began skirmishing with the rear of Harrington's force.
 The Irish tried to take a ford to block the advance, but the English secured the crossing, with the shot of the English rear skirmishing with the Irish, allowing the rest of the army to pass unhindered.

 The march continued two miles to another ford, with the rear continuing to hold O'Byrne's Irish shot at bay.
 Again the English shot secured the crossing, as Irish fire slackened, possibly due to a shortage of gunpowder.
 Harrington placed 40–50 shot behind an earthen bank on the left flank of the column on the far side of the ford.
 The Irish brought up a stand of pikemen, but their attack was limited to the English left, as the right of the column was shielded by thick gorse bushes.
 Atherton gathered 60–80 men to counter-attack the Irish pike.
 The English shot behind the bank were to hold their fire until Atherton attacked, but instead prematurely fired a single volley at the Irish pike then abandoned their position.
 Without the support from their shot, Atherton's men refused to charge the Irish, then withdrew to the main body of the English column.

 Atherton found that the English shot had fled the column, abandoning the main stand of English pike.
 Now exposed to Irish gunfire, the English pike became disordered as they pressed to make the river crossing.
 Exploiting the English confusion, the Irish pike charged into the English rear, killing many without resistance.
 Montague's English cavalry charged to support the panicking infantry, but the Irish pike square opened, allowing the horse to pass through.
 The Irish pike speared the English horse as they passed, including Montague who was wounded by a pike thrust to his side.
-Despite their officer's best efforts, the English soldiers' resistance collapsed.
+Despite their officers' best efforts, the English soldiers' resistance collapsed.
 The rout continued with the Irish slaughtering Harrington's men to within one and a half miles of Wicklow town.
 All the English companies lost their colours, except for Captain Loftus, but they were later recovered by the English horse.
 After the battle, Radcliffe estimated the English army had lost 250 men killed, missing or deserted.